 The advent of digital communication has ushered in a revolution in virtually every aspect of modern life.
 The digital revolution has transformed point-to-point and mass communication, specifically how we form and participate in social networks, how traditional media is exchanged and consumed, and how media industries operate in the marketplace.

-This course is a detailed examination of the regulation and social impact of emerging technologies such as the Internet and new telephonic and audiovisual media.
-We will survey the origins of digital communication and the Internet, contemporary Internet technologies and institutions, and the changes to our culture in light of the digital revolution.
+This course examines the cultural impact of new digital technologies such as the Internet and new telephonic and audiovisual media.
+We will survey the origins of digital communication and the Internet and engage closely with contemporary scholarship on digital technologies, the Internet, the institutions that control these technologies

-The following textbooks are available through online retailers, and on reserve at Rosenthal Library.
-They may not be available at the Queens College Bookstore, Student Union Building, Phone: (718) 997–3573, due my ordering the textbooks very late.
+The following textbooks are available through online retailers, such as Amazon.com, and on reserve at Rosenthal Library.

 Required course materials qualify for a tax credit.
 For more information, see http://www.textbookaid.org, a website published by the National Association of College Stores.

-There is a course website that will be the primary online presence for this course.
-Here, you will find important announcements, course schedule, lecture summaries, assignment guidelines, exam study guides, links to relevant resources, and the most current version of the syllabus.
-Everyone’s blog entries (see Assignments below) will be posted on this website.
+There is a course blog where you will find important announcements, lecture analyses, assignment guidelines, exam study guides, and links to relevant resources.
+Everyone’s blog entries and extra credit assignments (see Assignments below) will also be posted on this website.

-We will be using Blackboard for the parts of the course that involve your grade.
-You will use Blackboard to submit each assignment, except for the blog posts, and you can view your grade in the class for tracking your individual progress.
+We will be using Blackboard 9.1 for announcements, your assignment guidelines, and your individual grade book.
+You will use Blackboard to submit each assignment, except for the blog posts.

 Academic Dishonesty is prohibited in The City University of New York and is punishable by penalties, including failing grades, suspension, and expulsion, as provided herein.